-One of the nights we stayed in Dublin, we rented a room from a strange old woman at a house that was definitely haunted.
-She stumbled in, three sheets to the wind, long after we had already gone to bed and insisted we get up and chat with her.
+One of the nights we stayed in Dublin, we rented a room from a strange old woman in a house that was definitely haunted.
+She stumbled in three sheets to the wind long after we had already gone to bed and insisted we get up and chat with her.
 I was not able to understand much of what she said except “the people of Connemara, they’re weird.”

-It seemed romantic and precious at the time, but I did not fully understand what she meant until we stayed with another host, who explained that some Connemarans were comparable to the Amish or furthermore, the Yiddish-speaking Hasidim in America.
+It seemed goofy at the time, but I did not fully understand what she meant until we stayed with another host, who explained that some Connemarans were comparable to the Amish or furthermore, the Yiddish-speaking Hasidim in America.

-We did not cross many other people on our trip through the Connemara National Park, and those we saw did not strike me as different than any other sort of fellow traveler or local going about their business, but I’ll take their word.
+We did not cross many other people on our trip through the Connemara National Park.
+Those we saw did not strike me as different than any other sort of fellow traveler or local going about their business, but I’ll take their word.

 The best part was being able to casually hang my arm out the window of the car and graze the backs of cute little sheep standing in the road.